Scroll down for the Psalm 23 Commentary

 Verse 6 nicely summarizes our situation as sheep in the care of our Shepherd.
 While we roam the pastures, hills and valleys of this fallen world we can be assured that by following the directions of our Shepherd, God’s goodness and mercy will follow us every step of the way, providing for our needs, and protecting us from evil.
 And at the end of our journey, according to God’s promise in our salvation, we look forward to eternity with Him.

-If you were blessed by this presentation of Psalm 23 and would like to support our work with a credit card donation to Search The Bible, please select your currency and enter an amount that is right for you.
-This site is encrypted and secure.
-We do not see or retain your credit card information.
+If you were blessed by this presentation of Psalm 23 and would like to support our work with a credit card donation, please select the Donate button and enter an amount that is right for you.

 Psalm 23 English Standard Version (ESV)

 1: The Lord is my shepherd; I shall not want.